dicepencilpaper/emprise/A Daring Emprise V2.md

 The second alternative is to have the coordinator assign a die value based on your adventurer's professions; someone with a focus on highly-physical activities such as a soldier could have a high wellbeing die, while someone that comes from a very sedentary lifestyle would have a lower die.

+### Equipment, weapons, and armor

+Your adventurer needs to be equipped for the dangers they will face exploring the unknown!
+Make sure to give your character gear that matches their professions and style.

+#### Weapons

+There are two types of weapons: *common* and *martial*.
+A regular weapon inflicts 1 wound, while a martial weapon inflicts 2.
+Here are some regular weapons:

+- Dagger
+- Hand axe
+- Short sword

 ## Actions

 Any activity or task that requires knowledge and skill is called an *action*.
 Every action has a difficulty range as shown below: